Takkyubin - The amazing Japanese luggage forwarding service

 We cannot tell you the amount of tourists we saw during our trip around Japan, struggling on and off public transport or through the grounds of the parks and shrines, weighed down by enormous bags and cases.

 Not to mention the Shinkansen bullet trains which, while an amazingly comfortable way to travel, do not come with much associated luggage rack space.
 And now we know why!
 The Japanese have all shipped their suitcases on ahead.
 It is the poor uninformed visitors who are scrumming at the entrances to the carriages, trying to find space to squeeze in one more piece of luggage.

-So do yourself a favour on your next Japanese jaunt.
+So do yourself a favour on your next jaunt around Japan.
 Do it like the locals do.
 Send your bags, boxes and suitcases to your next destination with Takkyubin, safe in the knowledge that Japanese efficiency will get it there on time and in tact, and save your efforts for wandering around taking in all that this amazing country has to offer.